On the structure of (banner, odd hole)-free graphs: The 2-divisibility of (banner, odd hole)-free graphs

 \section{The 2-divisibility of (banner, odd hole)-free graphs}

-In this section, we prove that (banner, odd hole)-free graphs are two-divisible.
-Recall that a graph $G$ is $k$-divisible if the vertex set of each induced subgraph $H$ of $G$ with at least one edge can be partitioned into $k$ sets none of which contains a clique of size $\omega(H)$.
+In this section, we prove that (banner, odd hole)-free graphs are 2-divisible.
+Recall that a graph $G$ is {\it $k$-divisible} if the vertex set of each induced subgraph $H$ of $G$ with at least one edge can be partitioned into $k$ sets none of which contains a clique of size $\omega(H)$.
 It is easy to see that perfect graphs are 2-divisible.
 We will need the following two results by Ho\`ang and McDiarmid (\cite{HoaMcd2002}). \begin{lemma}[\cite{HoaMcd2002}, Lemma 3] Let $G$ be a graph with a homogeneous set $H$.
 If for some $k \geq 2$, both $H$ and $G[(V(G) - H) \cup \{h\}]$, for any vertex $h \in H$, are $k$-divisible, then so is $G$. \end{lemma} \begin{theorem}[\cite{HoaMcd2002}, Theorem 1] A (claw, odd hole)-free graph is 2-divisible. \end{theorem} \begin{theorem} A (banner, odd hole)-free graph is 2-divisible. \end{theorem} \begin{proof} We prove the theorem by induction on the number of vertices.
 Let $G$ be a (banner, odd hole)-free graph.
 By the induction hypothesis, we may assume every proper induced subgraph of $G$ is 2-divisible.
 We may assume that $G$ is not perfect, and by Theorem~\ref{thm:claw-free-2div}, $G$ has $\alpha(G) \geq 3$.
+By the Strong Perfect Graph Theorem, $G$ contains an odd antithole with at least seven vertices.
 By Theorem~\ref{thm:main}, $G$ contains a homogeneous set $H$.
 By the induction hypothesis, both $H$ and $G[(V(G) - H) \cup \{h\}]$ (for any vertex $h \in H$) are 2-divisible.
 Now by Lemma~\ref{lem:substitution}, $G$ is 2-divisible. \end{proof} As noted in Section~\ref{sec:introduction}, Theorem~\ref{thm:2-divisible} implies that a (banner, odd hole)-free graph $G$ has $\chi(G) \leq 2^{\omega(G) -1}$.
 In Section~\ref{sec:perfect-divisibility}, we will obtain a better bound on the chromatic number of such graphs.
-To end this section, we note the result of Scott and Seymour (\cite{ScoSey2015}) showing that an odd-hole-free graph $G$ has $\chi(G) \leq 2^{2^{\omega(G)}}$.
+We note the result of Scott and Seymour (\cite{ScoSey2015}) showing that an odd-hole-free graph $G$ has $\chi(G) \leq 2^{2^{\omega(G)+2}}$.